OM-MediaWorks/bcp47-picker/README.md

 # BCP47 Picker

 This is a pluggable BCP47 picker.
-It allows the developer to add bcp47 tags with a label that is searchable.
+It allows the developer to add bcp47 tags with a label that are searchable.
 It uses a Trie structure so results are instant.
 The total size of the package is quite big.

 ## Demo